osohq/oso/docs/content/python/getting-started/application/index.md

 {{< literalInclude path="examples/quickstart/polar/expenses-02-python.polar" >}}

 In our expenses sample application, we have something similar, but we've rewritten the policy to use a new `submitted` predicate in case we want to change the logic in the future.

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/authorization.polar"
                    lines="21-25" >}}

 To handle authorizing access to data, we've implemented a little helper method for us to use throughout the application:

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/authorization.py"
                    lines="17-22" >}}

-... so authorizing the GET request looks like:
+Authorizing the GET request looks like:

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/expense.py"
                    lines="50-52" >}}